ruoqianfengshao/usdux/readme.md

 - ✅ Build-in error-boundary and allow customize
 - ✅ Build-in routerError page and allow customize
 - ✅ Build-in auth page logic
+- ✅ support simple ssr, one router only allow one component with async request
 - [todo] Build-in key title description with router
-- [todo] support React suspence and lazy import
+- [todo] support React suspence and lazy import in server
-- [todo] support ssr

 ## Install